-The following classifications will be offered: Personal Property, Timeshare Trade, Timeshare for Sale, Timeshare for Rent, Miscellaneous.
+The following classifications will be offered: Timeshare Trade, Timeshare for Sale, Timeshare for Rent.
 Prices for timeshare weeks will not be published.

-If you plan to list a timeshare in Vegas for sale, be aware that by listing your telephone number and address you may be contacted by a timeshare resale company.
+If you plan to list a timeshare in Vegas for sale, be aware that by listing your telephone number, address, or email you may be contacted by a timeshare resale company.
 Be very careful before signing up with a resale company that may charge an upfront appraisal or advertising fee or offer to release you from your ownership if you pay them a fee.